-February and March brought two more ACFW chapters into the fold: Low Country ACFW in Charleston, SC and the Alamo City Christian Fiction Writers in San Antonio, TX.
+February and March brought two more ACFW chapters into the fold: Low Country ACFW in Charleston, SC, and the Alamo City Christian Fiction Writers in San Antonio, TX.

 The Operating Board met in St. Charles, IL (suburb of Chicago) for its face-to-face spring meeting.

-April brought personnel changes in the email loop team with Camy Tang agreeing to take over a moderator position vacated by Jennifer Tiszai and Betsy St. Amant replacing Ronie Kendig in the other moderator position.
-At the same time, Tiff Colter replaced Kaye Dacus as the Online Workshop Coordinator.
-After successfully coordinating the ACFW Book Club since its inception, Pam Hillman handed the reins over to Michelle Rodgers, who had been working as one of Pam’s assistants.
+In April, Peg Phifer stepped down as Treasurer.
+Pam Hillman took her place.
+Lisa Tuttle resigned from her webmaster duties and was replaced by Carl Nasal.
+Camy Tang agreed to take over a moderator position vacated by Jennifer Tiszai, and Betsy St. Amant replacing Ronie Kendig in the other moderator position.
+Tiff Colter replaced Kaye Dacus as the Online Workshop Coordinator.
+After successfully coordinating the ACFW Book Club since its inception, Pam Hillman handed the reins to Michelle Rodgers, who had been working as one of Pam’s assistants.